 In 2004, the beautiful Frost Bank Tower was the first high-rise building to be constructed in the United States after the 9/11 attacks.
 The 515-foot (157-meter) structure was Austin’s tallest building at the time, a title it retained until 2008.
 Like most architectural gems, the tower was received with mixed reviews, earning both critical acclaim as Best New Building (2004, ’06–’08) and nicknames like “giant nose-hair trimmers.”
 Offices occupy most of the tower’s 33 floors, along with the Texas-based Houndstooth Coffee at ground level.

 This little Texas dive bar advertises itself as the “last of the true Texas dancehalls and damn sure proud of it!”
 For over 5o years, the Broken Spoke has offered live music and boot-scootin’, plus beer and classic chicken-fried steak.
 Join in the fun—this is the place to learn the traditional two-step, Western Swing, and the Cotton-Eyed Joe, and classes are offered from 8:30pm–9:30pm Wednesday to Saturday, so you can learn the steps before the live band.
+Looking for information about SXSW?
+Visit our Ultimate Guide to SXSW Festival.

 The Laguna Gloria campus of Austin’s Contemporary Austin art museum is a restored 1916 villa in the Italianate style that was home to Texas legend Clara Discroll.
 The site consists of 14 acres overlooking Lake Austin, and, in addition to the historic Driscoll Villa, includes the Gatehouse Gallery and the Betty and Edward Marcus Sculpture Park at Laguna Gloria, where visitors may view temporary, long-term, and permanent contemporary sculpture and art installations.
 Don’t miss the museum’s resident peacocks, especially Bill Discoll, known for admiring his own reflection in parked cars.